eclipse-sumo/sumo/docs/web/docs/netedit.md

 loops](Simulation/Output/Induction_Loops_Detectors_(E1).md),
 including automatic ID and position at a certain lane.
 As a real detector has a certain length, "length" must be supplied as a further parameter.
-It may be a negative number which let the detector be extended, upstream to the given start position.
-The optional parameter "cont" lets the detector continue over the current lane onto this lane's predecessors when the detector's length plus his position is larger than the place available on the lane.
+When placed in netedit, the detector will be extended by the given length in the upstream direction.

+When selecting 'e2MultiLaneDetector', two or more sequential lanes must selected on which to place the detector.

 ![](images/GNEE2.png)Detector E2